mediaexplorer74/AstoriaUWP/README.md

 Feel free to PR your improvements for this experimental soft!

 ## ..
 AS IS.
-No support, only src code.
 RnD only.
-Not for normal user's purposes, sorry. :(
+Not for normal user's purposes, sorry.

 ## .
 With best wishes,

   [m][e] 2022

+AstoriaUWP is RnD project only.
+AS-IS.
+No support.
+Distributed under the MIT License.